[moon] home

 2. You lose your mind trying to sell ALL your trash items to vendor

-3. Add the StarUI Inventory mod or equivalent
+3. Add the StarUI Inventory mod (and the 2026 patch for it) or equivalent

 4. Encounter bugs in Skills, etc, Bethesda really should have fixed